Police charge two lawmakers from Slovak far-right party with extremism

-BRATISLAVA Slovakia's police said on Saturday they have charged two members of parliament from a far-right People's Party-Our Slovakia with extremism for hate speech against the Roma, the Jews and Islam.
+BRATISLAVA (Reuters) - Slovakia's police said on Saturday they have charged two members of parliament from a far-right People's Party-Our Slovakia with extremism for hate speech against the Roma, the Jews and Islam.

 If found guilty, they are facing up to six years in prison, according to the penal code.